plone/plone.namedfile/plone/namedfile/usage.rst

          tal:replace="structure python:images.srcset(sizes='90vw')" />

-This will render the `img` with the urls of all scales configured in Plone, calculating the width of each of the scales and will add the `sizes="90vw"` attribute which instructs the browser to "render the image that best fits as it will take the 90% of the current viewport-width" whichever is the current viewport.
+This will render the ``img`` with the URLs of all scales configured in Plone, calculating the width of each of the scales and will add the ``sizes="90vw"`` attribute.
+The ``sizes`` attribute instructs the browser to render the image that best fits as it will take the 90% of the current viewport-width" whichever is the current viewport.